plushexe351/react-floatify/README.md

 A lightweight, customizable toast notification library for React.
 Built using **React** and for **React**, **TypeScript**, **Framer Motion** for animation and **SCSS** for styling.

+Test is out in this custom playground built for `react-floatify` : https://toasty-playground-ten.vercel.app/

 ## Features

 - Multiple toast types: `success`, `error`, `warning`, `default`